Also available in Chinese.See All

-Dr. Nora Gold is a Senior Associate of Weiss International Ltd. Formerly an Associate Professor of social work at McMaster University (1990-2000), she is currently the Writer in Residence at the Centre for Women's Studies at the Ontario Institute for Studies in Education, University of Toronto (OISE/UT).
+Dr. Nora Gold is a Senior Associate of Weiss International Ltd. Formally, she was an Associate Professor of Social Work at McMaster University (1990-2000).
+She also was the Scholar-in-Residence and subsequently the Writer-in-Residence at the Centre for Women’s Studies at the Ontario Institute for Studies in Education, University of Toronto (OISE/UT).
 Dr. Gold received her Ph.D from the University of Toronto, and is a certified member of the Ontario College of Social Workers and Social Service Workers.
 She has published widely in her areas of special interest, which include cross-cultural communication and issues related to diversity and anti-oppression.
 A few examples of previous projects:

 - Research that compared two different countries in terms of how their newspapers wrote about people with disabilities, and how the social workers in these two countries decided whether or not to remove an at-risk child from the home.